 From a nascent program of only 12 performances that first year, the Ford has now blossomed into the only facility of its kind.
 Dedicated to reflecting the diverse cultures of Los Angeles County, the Ford is committed to both artists and audiences; traditional and contemporary works.
 With its popular multi-disciplinary performing arts summer season, a series of theatrical works mounted during the winter months, interactive events and community, the Ford has become a hub for the surprising, the unusual and the intriguing.

 The Ford’s beautiful historic site and buildings require maintenance and renewal.
 During the past several decades, the County of Los Angeles has made over $6.1 million in capital improvements to the facility to meet modern safety, access and performance standards.
-To learn more about upcoming restoration work and the Ford Theatres Project, download the Ford Theatres Project Fact Sheet or go here.
+For more information about the facility, click here.